USEPA/flowsa/docs/user_guide/user_guide.md

   - [New Release Workflow](#new-release-workflow)
   - [GitHub Actions](#github-actions)

-# FLOWSA Objective
+# FLOWSA Overview
 FLOWSA is a Python package designed to streamline attributing environmental, economic, emission, waste, material, and other data to industry and end-use sectors.
 FLOWSA pulls data from primary environmental and economic sources (generally government or other publicly available sources), that use a variety of terminology and units, and attributes those data to standardized classification and units.
 Data can be attributed to sectors that produce the data and/or sectors that consume the data.
 This way, a single row in a dataset captures the generation of, the consumption of, or the direct flow of environmental/economic data between two sectors.
 For example, we can capture water withdrawals consumed by wheat farming (Sector-Consumed-By) or the movement of water from public supply withdrawals (Sector-Produced-By) to domestic use (Sector-Consumed-By).

 ## _Sector_ Definition
 _Sectors_ are standardized codes that classify industries and final end-users.
+These classifications are standardized for all data sources, so water withdrawals, greenhouse gas emissions, and employment data are all attributed to the same sectors.
-To date, sectors are primarily 2-6 digit North American Industry Classification System ([NAICS](https://www.census.gov/naics/)) codes.
+To date, sectors defined in FLOWSA are primarily 2-6 digit North American Industry Classification System ([NAICS](https://www.census.gov/naics/)) codes.
 As some primary sources contain data that are more detailed than the official 6-digit NAICS, we extended the official NAICS, creating unofficial 7-digit sector codes.
 These 7-digit codes can be aggregated to official NAICS codes.
 An example of 7-digit sectors can be found in the [crosswalk](https://github.com/USEPA/flowsa/blob/master/flowsa/data/activitytosectormapping/NAICS_Crosswalk_USDA_CoA_Cropland.csv) that maps USDA Census of Agriculture terminology to sector codes.
-NAICS capture economic industries in the U.S., but do not classify non-business end-users that produce and/or consume environmental/economic data, such as U.S. households.
+NAICS capture economic industries in the U.S., but do not classify non-business end-users that produce and/or consume environmental/economic data, such as U.S. government and households sectors.
 To include these non-business sectors, we use BEA industry codes to represent [government](https://github.com/USEPA/flowsa/blob/master/flowsa/data/Government_SectorCodes.csv) and [household](https://github.com/USEPA/flowsa/blob/master/flowsa/data/Household_SectorCodes.csv) end-users.

-The most recent version of FLOWSA is designed to attribute primary source data to [NAICS_2012_Codes(https://github.com/USEPA/flowsa/blob/master/flowsa/data/NAICS_2012_Crosswalk.csv) or [NAICS_2017_Codes](https://github.com/USEPA/flowsa/blob/master/flowsa/data/NAICS_2017_Crosswalk.csv.
+The most recent version of FLOWSA is designed to attribute primary source data to [NAICS_2012_Codes](https://github.com/USEPA/flowsa/blob/master/flowsa/data/NAICS_2012_Crosswalk.csv) or [NAICS_2017_Codes](https://github.com/USEPA/flowsa/blob/master/flowsa/data/NAICS_2017_Crosswalk.csv).
 However, FLOWSA is designed to allow for additional definitions of sectors.
 Although there are no current plans to expand sector types, potentially future versions of FLOWSA could be developed to attribute data to International Standard of Industrial Classification (ISIC) codes and/or BEA industry codes.

-### Material Tracking
+### Expanding Sectors to Include Material Flow Tracking
-FLOWSA also allows users to append material codes to allow material tracking.
+FLOWSA also allows users to append material codes to enable tracking the generation of, consumption of, or flow of materials between sectors.
-   - See the [FLOWSA FBS datasets](https://github.com/USEPA/HIO/blob/main/flowsa/flowbysectormethods/Waste_national_2018.yaml) developed in the USEPA Hybrid Input-Output (HIO) GitHub repository for example [material](https://github.com/USEPA/HIO/blob/main/data/Materials.csv) flow tracking.
+Examples of [material](https://github.com/USEPA/HIO/blob/main/data/Materials.csv) tracking in FLOWSA can be found in the [FLOWSA FBS datasets](https://github.com/USEPA/HIO/blob/main/flowsa/flowbysectormethods/Waste_national_2018.yaml) developed in the [USEPA Hybrid Input-Output (HIO)](https://github.com/USEPA/HIO) GitHub repository.

 # FLOWSA Data Outputs
 FLOWSA generates two types of datasets: 1) Flow-By-Activity (FBA) and 2) (Flow-By-Sector) (FBS).
-With each dataset, FLOWSA generates log and metadata files.
+With each dataset, FLOWSA generates log and metadata files to document how the datasets were created, data validation, and the git version and hashes at the time of data generation.

 ## Flow-By-Activity Datasets
-Flow-By-Activity (FBA) datasets are environmental and other data imported from publicly available sources and formatted into [standardized tables](https://github.com/USEPA/flowsa/blob/master/format%20specs/FlowByActivity.md).
+Flow-By-Activity (FBA) datasets are environmental and other data imported from government, peer-reviewed, or proprietary sources and formatted into [standardized tables](https://github.com/USEPA/flowsa/blob/master/format%20specs/FlowByActivity.md).
 These data are largely unchanged from the original data source, except for formatting.
 FBA datasets retain original source terminology and units.
 The defining columns for an FBA dataset are the "ActivityProducedBy" and "ActivityConsumedBy" columns.